-As a rule of thumb, DOE has sought to publish a new revision on an annual basis.
+As a rule of thumb, DOE has sought to publish a new revision on an biennial basis.
 This schedule is subject to change due to a variety of factors that are considered by DOE management.

-Current PAC values, including AEGL, ERPG, and TEEL values, are published on the Internet at: https://sp.eota.energy.gov/pac (DOE, 2016).
+Current PAC values, including AEGL, ERPG, and TEEL values, are published on the Internet at: Chemical Safety Program: PACs for Chemicals of Concern - Home (energy.gov) (DOE, 2018)